Irf4n-Muhammad/COVID19-Dataset_DataEng/README.md

 ## Data Engineering Project 1 / COVID-19 Dataset

 This project will explore and dissect the data regarding the novel coronavirus (2019-nCoV) from various health organizations.
-The aim is to answer a series of critical questions and assess the progression of the pandemic over a specified period of time. ayam bakar
+The aim is to answer a series of critical questions and assess the progression of the pandemic over a specified period of time.

 ## List of Contents:
 1. [Description of the Problem](#1-description-of-the-problem)